HiImRook/accessible-pos-chain/README.md

 How this differs from Tendermint
 - Tendermint: classical BFT consensus with multi‑round voting and deterministic finality (commits require 2/3 votes).
 - Accessible PoS (this repo): single‑leader slot game with probabilistic finality based on chain growth and stake weighting.
-Simpler and easier to implement but relies on eventual chain growth for finality; faster to prototype and run with fewer protocol rounds, but weaker theoretical finality guarantees than Tendermint’s BFT commit model.
+Simpler and easier to implement but relies on eventual chain growth for finality; faster to prototype and run with fewer protocol rounds.

 Transaction format and signing
 - Transactions are minimal: { from, to, amount, signature } (ed25519 expected).